nyanchiri-joachim/leetcode-SQL/README.md

-Certainly!
-Here’s a simple README for a GitHub folder containing LeetCode SQL questions:

----

 # LeetCode SQL Questions

 Welcome to the repository containing solutions to LeetCode SQL questions.
 This folder includes SQL queries for various problems, providing a useful resource for practicing and improving your SQL skills.